 The dissenters' rights described in this section are your exclusive remedy under Connecticut law.
 If you wish to exercise your dissenters' rights to obtain payment of the fair value for your shares or to preserve the right to do so, you should carefully review Appendix E and seek the advice of counsel.
 If you do not comply with the deadlines and procedures specified in the applicable sections of the CBCA, you may lose your dissenters' rights to obtain payment of the fair value of your shares.
-If you have a beneficial interest in shares held of record by another person, such as a broker or nominee, you should have the record owner follow these procedures in a timely manner.

-Under the CBCA, "fair value" means the value of your shares immediately before the merger, excluding any appreciation or depreciation in anticipation of the merger.
-You should be aware that the fair value of your shares as determined under the applicable provisions of the CBCA could be greater than, the same as or less than the merger consideration.
+If you are considering seeking to exercise your dissenters' rights to obtain payment of the fair value of your shares, you should be aware that the fair value of your shares as determined under the applicable provisions of the CBCA could be greater than, the same as or less than the merger consideration.